rubenpazch/shooter-game/readme.md

     - shooter enemies with fast movement
 * Score system: every time the player is killed, the game calculate every result and shows on the game over view wich was the higher score.

+- Score system: As soon as the player is dead the game will calculate all scores and get the higher and save it for future references.

 ## Prerequisites